 If you navigate to SLA 1029, you will find that it is supported by SLA 1042, the record shows up in the other tab “Supporting SLAs”.

 In the previous articles we had applied SLA 1029 or SLA 1036 to Service Request 1307.
 When you use the Apply SLAs action and then use the View SLAs action you will see that the Internal SLA with just the Contact commitment is also displayed.
 As it was duplicated from SLA 1029 it has the same matching criteria and so will be a candidate for it being applied to create the Target Dates on the Service Request.

-You could say that all three SLAs are applied to Service Request 1307, but the current setting in Organizations – SLA Options allows for Multiple SLAs based on Ranking, and so it happens that only SLA 1036 is used to set the Target Dates on Service Request 1307, it has the highest rank.
+You could say that all three SLAs are applied to Service Request 1307, but the current setting in A structural element of a Maximo database which is used for data sharing and is often aligned to a legal entity of an organisation.
+More – SLA Options allows for Multiple SLAs based on Ranking, and so it happens that only SLA 1036 is used to set the Target Dates on Service Request 1307, it has the highest rank.
 Now you can see that you would normally have a higher-ranking value (lower rank) for supporting SLAs that are INTERNAL or VENDOR type, if they are on the same object, as these should not be setting the target dates.